csirmaz-lit/Primus-Vittason/book.md

 Primus paused.

 “You may now open your eyes, and we can continue.
 This was our first glimpse at the Experience.
 Achieving the Experience paves the way for a fuller, deeper understanding of the world.
 We can never fully explain the Experience in language, but we can try to get closer and closer to it.
-We can also say, for example:
+We can say, for example:

 “‘The Experience is the feeling that there is only one being that is I. I question if there ever was, or ever will be, another I.’